Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Introduction

 Given a graded system of ideals $\mfab$ on $X$, there are two natural ways to associate psh functions on a ball \footnote{or more generally a bounded hyperconvex domain, either of which can of course be viewed as sitting in $X$} to $\mfab$ which we will call as the Green function $G_{\mfa_\bullet}$ and (non-unique) Siu functions $\vp_{\mfab}$ respectively.
-The former is defined by a natural pointwise supremum construction while the latter is defined as an infinite series involving members of $\mfab$ (see \S 4).
+The former is defined by a natural pointwise supremum construction while the latter is defined as an infinite series involving members of $\mfab$ (see \S \ref{SG}).
 Both of them can be seen as local analogues of singular hermitian metrics with minimal singularities associated to line bundles on projective manifolds (which in turn are metric analogues of base loci of line bundles) cf. \cite{D11}, \cite{L}.

-We then have the following relation between algebra and analysis.
+From the viewpoint of algebraic geometry, these are some of the most important psh singularities due to their relations with asymptotic multiplier ideals (cf. \cite[Chapter 11]{L}) : see Theorem~\ref{ksb} and Lemma~\ref{GG} for the relations.
+We now establish the following key relation between the algebraic and analytic sides.